torvalds/linux/Documentation/vm/slub.rst

 	T	trace
 	A	failslab

-The sanity_checks, trace and failslab files are writable, so writing 1 or 0 will enable or disable the option at runtime.
-The writes to trace and failslab may return -EINVAL if the cache is subject to slab merging.
-Careful with
-tracing: It may spew out lots of information and never stop if used on the wrong slab.
+Careful with tracing: It may spew out lots of information and never stop if used on the wrong slab.

 Slab merging
 ============